Signposts

 left Georgia, she made two trips to California and I made several to

 Atlanta.
-In California, we had two fine hikes on Mount Diablo, an area that
+In California, we enjoyed two fine hikes on Mount Diablo, an area

-became the next ‘Blood Mountain’ in my life.
-On an autumn visit, I took her
+that became the next ‘Blood Mountain’ in my life.
+On an autumn visit, I took

-to Yosemite, and we visited the valley floor, Glacier Point, and hiked down
+her to Yosemite and we visited the valley floor, Glacier Point, and hiked

 Cloudsrest from the Tioga Road.
 We stood atop the narrow 9926’ summit and